rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## Four people go on trial for aiding Ashling Murphy killer
+## Four accused of misleading gardaí in Aisling Murphy probe

 date: 2025-05-20, from: RTÉ News

-The trial of two brothers and their wives, who are accused of withholding information or assisting Jozef Puska after he had murdered 23-year-old school teacher Ashling Murphy in Tullamore three years ago, has gotten under way.
+Two brothers and their wives have been accused of misleading gardaí investigating the murder of schoolteacher Aisling Murphy in Tullamore, Co Offaly three years ago.

 <br>